bazinga94/e-commerce-tf/Readme.md

 9. KMS key to encrypt data at rest encrypting ebs volumes, rds and s3 buckets

 10. WAF to block XSS and SQLi using AWS managed rules

+11. New instance in public subnet that you can access using ssh just remember to change the key_name attribute in instances to the keys you have

+12. You can try deploying your code onto the instances within the private subnet